fsislaben/stats_crash_course/README.md

-# Statistics crash course: what to use when
+# Statistics Crash Course: When to use What
 Below is a flow chart that can be used to determine what sort of statistical test should be used for a particular type of dataset

 # Is the research question focused on comparing the means of two or more groups?